- Drink 1 large glass water

 - Focus: Meditation, reading.

 - Learning and knowledge: Reading

 - Enjoyment: Reading and coffee

 By starting the day like this – before the business of the day begins to give me excuses for why today isn’t the best day – I get a small practice in all of these areas.
-Even if I do nothing else for myself through the day, when I get into bed for the night, I sleep knowing that I invested at least something in my greatest asset: myself.
+Even if I do nothing else for myself through the day, when I get into bed for the night, I sleep knowing that I did at least something for myself and my wellbeing.

 Your priorities, and therefore morning routine, will probably be different.
 If you’re learning to play the guitar, maybe you’ll have 10 minutes practicing.
 If attention and focus is important to you, maybe you’ll do 20 minutes meditation.
 Getting in shape?
 More exercise.
 I’ve chosen long term goals or values and the morning has become a cornerstone for me.